michaelkourlas/voipms-sms-client/HELP.md

 If you'd like, you can make a donation to the developer using [PayPal](https://paypal.me/kourlas).
 Note that making a donation does not unlock any additional features.

-# Reporting Bugs
+# Reporting bugs

 If you believe you've found a bug, feel free to file a report at the project's GitHub repository [here](https://github.com/michaelkourlas/voipms-sms-client/issues).

-# Contacting the Developer
+# Contacting the developer

 If you have any further questions, feel free to contact the developer at [michael@kourlas.com](mailto:michael@kourlas.com).